Board of Directors

 Appointed to the Board in July 2020

 Charles is a legal practitioner with more than 30 years of experience in workplace relations and safety law.
 He has been partner of the law firm Holding Redlich since 2002.
-His board experience includes service on the Committee of Early Learning Association Australia between 2014 and 2018.
+His board experience includes chairing the OHV Audit and Risk Committee and service on the Committee of Early Learning Association Australia between 2014 and 2018.

 Charles is accredited by the Law Institute of Victoria as a workplace relations specialist.